13 Little Cars With Massive Engines Under The Hood

 Sunbeam Tiger

-The Sunbeam Tiger is the high-performance V8-powered version of the Sunbeam Alpine roadster.
-Carroll Shelby was hired to create a prototype and managed to shoehorn a 4.3-liter Ford V8 under its hood.
+The Sunbeam Tiger is the high-performance V8-powered version of the charming, but somewhat underpowered, Sunbeam Alpine roadster.
+And who did you call when you wanted to shove an American V8 into a svelte British chassis?
+The pony car icon himself, Carroll Shelby.
+He was hired to create a prototype and managed to shoehorn a 4.3-liter (260 cu in) Ford V8 under its hood.
+Really, we expect nothing less from the man who put a Cobra in everything.
+The Sunbeam is all the better for it.

-According to Shelby, it was a tight squeeze to make the engine fit.
-In his own words, “There was a place for everything and a space for everything, but positively not an inch to spare.”
+According to Shelby, it was a tight squeeze to make that engine fit.
+In his own words: “There was a place for everything and a space for everything, but positively not an inch to spare.”
+Later Tigers even got the more powerful 4.7-liter (289 cu in) V8.
+This transformed the polite Alpine into a hairy-chested beast, giving it a glorious rumble and enough grunt to embarrass much larger cars.
+It’s a perfect example of what happens when British elegance meets American brute force.

 Shelby Cobra 427

-The Sunbeam Tiger wasn’t the first time Carroll Shelby had fitted a large Ford V8 engine under the hood of a svelte British sports car.
-Shelby’s original Cobra was based on an AC Ace, and his team apparently spent less than eight hours to fit Ford’s new 4.7-liter under its hood.
+The Sunbeam Tiger wasn’t the first rodeo for Carroll Shelby when it came to squeezing a large Ford V8 engine under the hood of a svelte British sports car.
+Shelby’s original Cobra was famously based on an AC Ace, and his team apparently spent less than eight hours to fit Ford’s new 4.7-liter (289 cu in) V8 under its hood.
+If you see one flitting around town, chances are it’s one of the many fantastic replicas built by different companies around the country, and to be honest, some of them are pretty impressive.

-However, the later MkIII Cobra was a much more potent beast.
-It used a 7.0-liter V8, and while it was much beefier than the original Cobra, it’s still a tiny car.
+However, the later MkIII Cobra 427 (1965-1967) was a much more potent, and terrifying, beast.
+It used Ford’s massive 7.0-liter (427 cu in) V8, which could churn out an advertised 425 hp (and often much more in competition tune).
+While the MkIII was slightly beefier and wider than the original Cobra, it’s still a tiny car by American standards.

 Hennessey Venom GT